pytorch/tutorials/intermediate_source/torchserve_aws_sagemaker_tutorial.rst

             bucket_name = sagemaker_session.default_bucket()
             prefix = 'torchserve'

+    ``[Optional]`` The methods mentioned below are to be used only when we pass the flag `torchserve-model-archive --archive-format no-archive` in the step of creating torchserve archive.
+For large models we use `uncompressed model artifact feature <https://docs.aws.amazon.com/sagemaker/latest/dg/large-model-inference-uncompressed.html>`_ of sagemaker which as of now is only available for single model endpoint use cases.

-    #.
-Create a compressed tar.gz file out of the densenet161.mar file, because Amazon SageMaker expects models to be in a tar.gz file.
+    2. Create a compressed tar.gz file out of the densenet161.mar file, because Amazon SageMaker expects models to be in a tar.gz file.

         .. code:: shell